jllottes/jllottes.github.io/_sources/Projects/image_denoising/image_denoising.rst

 **Note 1.** To qualify for the extra credit your report must include both code producing images with noise removed to the extent that they are recognizable, and your own photos.
+You must successfully denoise all four images.

 **Note 2.** In order to include your photos in the report do the following: